 What is the best time to get travel insurance?

-Ideally, you should organise single-trip travel insurance for the same day as booking your holiday so that all aspects of your travel insurance policy can be used if anything goes wrong, such as having to cancel your trip due to unforeseen circumstances or issues with flights meaning you miss your trip.
+Ideally, you should organise single-trip travel insurance on the same day as booking your holiday so that all aspects of your travel insurance policy can be used if anything goes wrong, such as having to cancel your trip due to unforeseen circumstances or issues with flights meaning you miss your trip.

 If you’re already covered by an annual travel insurance policy that you bought earlier in the year, your new trip should be covered by your existing policy provided the trip takes place before your policy expires and the location is included within your annual travel insurance – some destinations like the USA and Canada can be excluded from some policies.